UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 {: .language-bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/ui-example.sh b/ui-example.sh
 index 315bf3a..b36abfd 100644
---- a/mars.txt
+--- a/ui-example.sh
-+++ b/mars.txt
++++ b/ui-example.sh
 @@ -1,2 +1,3 @@
- Cold and dry, but everything is my favorite color
- The two moons may be a problem for Wolfman
-+But the Mummy will appreciate the lack of humidity
+-# the 'read' command requests user to input text
+  echo "What is your name?"
+  read name
+  echo "Hello $name."
++# the 'read' command requests user to input text, we use `$` to recall the variable established by `read`
 ~~~
 {: .output}